|Office of Vice President of Student Affairs/Dean of Students||Athletics|

 On the day that First Year students arrive to campus, the First Year Student Convocation is held in Westbrook Auditorium.
 All members of the incoming class are expected to attend to be matriculated into this community of artists and scholars.
 This event is intended for members of the academic community and as such is closed to the public.

 The Division of Student Affairs is responsible for coordinating events for Family Weekend.
-Parents and other family members are welcomed to campus for a weekend in the fall for a variety of activities such as speakers, workshops, luncheons, entertainment and athletic events.
+Parents and other family members are invited to campus September 28-29 for a weekend in filled with a variety of activities such as speakers, workshops, luncheons, entertainment and athletic events.
 For further information about Family Weekend contact 309-556-3850.

 Founder's Day Convocation